ravinsharma7/podman-cue/README.md

+# Suspending this project for while.
+There is another project that seem to be going in the same direction using cuelang too.

 # podman-cue
 Cue wrapper around podman functionality.
 Its a streamlined cue wrapper that works as a sane glue that connects container services in a unifed way.
 Minimal learning and concept to use it quickly.